gnarlyquack/dr-strangetest-documentation/content/writing-tests.md

 ### Depending on Tests That Are Run Multiple Times

-Dr. Strangetest's [test fixtures](@test-fixtures) make it possible to [run tests multiple times](@test-fixtures#multiple-parameterized-test-execution).
+Dr. Strangetest's [test fixtures](@test-fixtures) make it possible to [run tests multiple times](@test-fixtures#running-tests-multiple-times).
 Dependents may themselves be run multiples times and may declare dependencies on prerequisites that may also be run multiple times.
 How dependencies are resolved depends on the relationship between the two tests.

 By default, there is an implicit, top-level test run that comprises all the